mvousden/ste/readme.md

 your jam.

-If you're using the executable, the first argument must be the path to your input file, and the second argument must be the path to your output file.
+If you're using the executable, the first argument must be the path to your input file, the second argument must be the path to your output file, and arguments after this must be `handle=value` for each value you want to define.

 Compatibility and Language
 ---